yide1235/Cool-Small-Computer-Vision-Projects/README.md

 # Cool-small-Computer-Vision-Projects
-a collection of small computer vision projects
+A collection of small computer vision projects, they are all kinds of assignments and projects in my master for learning purposes.